swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 (Note that it is "inherit", not "inherits", unlike below.)

-Marks that a `@Sendable async` closure argument should inherit the actor context (i.e. what actor it should be run on) based on the declaration site of the closure.
-This is different from the typical behavior, where the closure may be runnable anywhere unless its type specifically declares that it will run on a specific actor.
+Marks that a `@Sendable async` or `sendable async` closure argument should inherit the actor context (i.e. what actor it should be run on) based on the declaration site of the closure rather than be non-Sendable.
+This does not do anything if the closure is synchronous.

+DISCUSSION: The reason why this does nothing when the closure is synchronous is since it does not have the ability to hop to the appropriate executor before it is run, so we may create concurrency errors.

 ## `@_inheritsConvenienceInitializers`